How to Direct Sow Seeds in Your Garden

 - Use the edge of a hoe or a garden knife to carve a straight, shallow furrow.

-- Create subsequent rows based on the package directions for the seeds you're sowing.
+- Create subsequent rows based on the package directions for the seeds you're sowing (for example, rows 12 inches apart).

-- The seed sowing rule of thumb is to plant seeds at a depth two to four times the width of the seed.
+- A general rule of thumb for sowing seeds is to plant them at a depth two to four times the width of the seed.
 This puts tiny-seeded crops like lettuce and carrots at a depth of 1/4 inch.
 Larger seeds like corn, squash and beans should be planted about 1 to 2 inches deep.
+Use a chopstick or eraser end of a pencil to push teeny seeds into soil.

-- Some large seeds like squash, melon and cucumber are planted in hills.
-This type of hill isn’t a peaked mound, but a flat, raised circle.
+- Plant large seeds like squash, melon and cucumber in hills.
+This type of hill isn’t a peaked mound, but a raised, flat circle.
 Use your garden hoe to create a 12-inch circle and plant 4 to 6 seeds in each hill.

 - Press soil gently around seeds.